vortesserax-wb/cidoc_crm_rdf/README.md

 &nbsp;

 > D2. addition of two new properties, defined as subproperties of `E52 Time-Span.
-P82 at some time within: E61 Time Primitive`, for the 'upper' boundaries specification of `E61 Time Primitive`.
+P82 at some time within: E61 Time Primitive`, for the 'minimum outer bounds' specification of `E61 Time Primitive`.

 Consequently, we have created the following property definitions: